IloveMom123/spamboxes/README.md

-run with boxlauncher.cmd
+Run with boxlauncher.cmd.
-close with task manager or boxkiller.cmd also keep box.vbs because that is the main source code thanks to flytech for making this code!
+Close with task manager or boxkiller.cmd
+Also keep box.vbs because that is the main source code.
+Thanks to flytech for making this code!